All highlights of the season at a glance

-What: The Ardennes one-day race is topographically the most demanding spring competition.
-Over 250km (140km for the women) it goes from Liège via Bastogne and back.
-What makes the route special are the countless short, steep climbs - more than 4,200 meters of altitude must be conquered, but the changeable weather conditions in April also present a challenge.
-The race is a true veteran, it has been held since 1892 and therefore also bears the nickname of the"Doyenne" (the oldest).
+What: The Ardennes one-day race is the most demanding spring race in terms of topography.
+It covers 250km (140km for the women) from Liège via Bastogne and back again.
+What makes the route so special are the countless short, steep climbs - more than 4,200 meters in altitude have to be conquered, but the changeable weather conditions in April also pose a challenge.
+The race is a real veteran, it has been held since 1892 and is therefore nicknamed the "doyenne" (the oldest).

 When: 06.05.2023 - 28.05.2023

 What: All roads lead to Rome.
-This is also true in one of the most important international road races, the Italian road cycling nation's answer to the French Tour, the infamous Giro d'Italia.
+This also applies to one of the most important international road races, the Italian road cycling nation's answer to the French Tourthe notorious Giro d'Italia.
 The world's second most important cycling race brings together the best of the best and during its 21 stages no type of rider is left out.
-On 3489km single time trials, sprint stages and mountain climbs line up in front of breathtaking scenery.
-If you want to join in the cycling, you can take part in the Giro d'Italia Virtual again this year and conquer the route from your home computer in the cycling simulator.
-The women's Giro d'Italia will take place from June 30 to July 9, 2023, and will start in Rome instead of ending there like the men's race.
+Over 3489km, individual time trials, sprint stages and mountain climbs are lined up against a breathtaking backdrop.
+If you would like to take part, you can once again take part in this year's Giro d'Italia Virtual and conquer the route from your home computer in the cycling simulator.
+The Giro d'Italia for women takes place from 30.06.2023 to 09.07.2023 and starts in Rome instead of finishing there like the men's race.

-Broadcasts: You can watch the Giro live on TV on Eurosport or live stream it online here.
+Transfers: The Giro can be followed live on television on Eurosport or online in the live stream here.

 When: 11.06.2023 - 18.06.2023

 What: Many riders(.) use the biggest cycling race in Switzerland as their final preparation for the Tour de France (Femmes).
 The stage race has been taking place since 1933 and consists of several mountain stages and an individual time trial, taking the athletes through all parts of Switzerland over a total of 1300km.